 Flexible access to External Talent: Better visibility into how the skills and experiences of the workforce align with the needs of the business also allows business leaders to recognize where they have organizational capability gaps.

-To bridge knowledge, skill, or capacity gaps and keep strategic initiatives on track, business leaders flexibly access right-sized expertise through Catalant’s Expert Marketplace of nearly 70,000 elite independent consultants and more than 1,000 firms.
+To bridge knowledge, skill, or capacity gaps and keep strategic initiatives on track, business leaders flexibly access right-sized expertise through Catalant’s Expert Marketplace of more than 70,000 elite independent consultants and firms.